 - The oil can be recovered, and this prevents wastage and further pollution.

 - After the absorption, the sorbent materials must be effectively retrieved.
 This is a difficult task and may prove to be worse if ignored.

-- Sorbents after absorption become heavier (3 to 15 times their weight), and as a result, may sink, making them difficult to retrieve and also pose a risk to aquatic life in the sea bottom.
+- Sorbents, after absorption, become heavier (3 to 15 times their weight), and as a result, they may sink, making them difficult to retrieve and pose a risk to aquatic life in the sea bottom.

 - They are most effective in small spills or to manage the leftover traces of a larger spill.

 4. Burning In-situ

 In this method, the oil floating on the surface is ignited to burn it off.
 This in-situ burning of oil can effectively remove up to 98% of an oil spill, which is more than most other methods.

 According to Obi et al. (2008), “The minimum concentration (thickness) of the slick on the water surface for any measurable effectiveness of in-situ burning is 3mm.
 This is because it would be tough (and even nearly impossible) to ignite a layer that is not thick enough.